 - Having difficulty weaning from a bottle to solid foods?

-Feeding therapy performed by a speech-language pathologist or an occupational therapist can address a variety of issues, including:
+Feeding therapy can address a variety of issues, including:

 - Improving sensory tolerance to various food textures

 - Developing chewing skills